Fort Smith, Barling road lanes to close

-FORT SMITH -- Resurfacing a section of Rogers Avenue in Fort Smith and Barling will require overnight lane closings for three weeks beginning today, according to the Arkansas Department of Transportation.
+Resurfacing a section of Rogers Avenue in Fort Smith and Barling will require overnight lane closings for three weeks beginning Sunday, according to the Arkansas Department of Transportation.

 Crews will mill and repave all lanes of Rogers Avenue, also called Arkansas 22, from Interstate 540 in Fort Smith to Arkansas 549 in Barling.